-Writers should prepare a Writer's Resume outlining any awards/accomplishments/publications/ workshops/courses taken.
+Writers should prepare a Writer's Resume, outlining any awards/accomplishments/publications/ workshops/courses taken.
 Applicants should also list the items in their portfolios by genre and title and style, if applicable.
 Finally, writers should include five pieces or excerpts of pieces (maximum 500 words each please) chosen for variety, excellence, and originality for the adjudicators to be able to read.

-At the adjudication, applicants will make a ten-minute presentation.
-Applicants should have on hand the complete versions of the five pieces submitted in the application process.
-They should be prepared to speak to the adjudicators about:
+Applicants should submit a brief commentary of the five pieces submitted in the application process.
+They should describe for the adjudicators: